Anestasha/Personal_Portfolio_Website/README.md

 # Personal Portfolio
 ## Overview
 This repository contains the source code for my personal portfolio website, built using the Foundation framework.
-This personal portfolio website aims to inform visitors about my background and a comprehensive list of my academic history, projects, and special interests.
+This personal portfolio website aims to provide visitors with information about my background and a comprehensive list of my academic history, projects, and special interests.

 ## Development
 - The 'Featured Projects' and 'Special Interest' pages are in active development; several pre-existing projects need to be added to each page.